Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Satisfying Backward Stability Conditions

-At the first glance, it seems we are doing extra work here since $\eta_{0t_0}$ orthogonality is needed only for Lanczos (not for Ritz-Galerkin), and $\tilde{V}_1$ is needed for Ritz-Galerkin (not for Lanczos).
-Also, note that by defining $U$ as above, $\eta_{0t_0}$ and $\tilde{V}_1$ are added in the Krylov search space, which is not needed in the adapted Lanczos process.
-That is, instead of (\ref{eq:ext_Lan_1st}) given by
+By defining $U$ as above, {$\eta_{(0)}$} and $\tilde{V}_1$ are added in the Krylov search space, which is not needed in the adapted Lanczos process.
+Also, we are doing extra work here since {$\eta_{(0)}$} orthogonality is needed only for Lanczos (not for Ritz-Galerkin), and $\tilde{V}_1$ is needed for Ritz-Galerkin (not for Lanczos).